 Eight candidates have now completed the water jetting apprenticeship set up by Amey with DTL, an approved provider under the Apprenticeship Levy scheme.

 The successful apprentices received certificates at a celebratory dinner organised by Amey with guests including DTL’s Daryll Garavan, Delivery Manager for the water industry, and Tracy Chambers, Business Development Manager.

 Leading public service provider Amey, a major contractor for Yorkshire Water, launched the new apprenticeship programme in sewerage and drainage with the support of DTL.
 The first group of apprentices on the scheme, mostly aged from 17 to 30 but with one member in his early 50s, achieved a Level 2 NVQ qualification.

-The apprentices completed their preliminary training at DTL's centre in York, one of seven across England, Scotland and Northern Ireland.
+The apprentices completed their preliminary training at Develop Training's centre in York, one of seven across England, Scotland and Northern Ireland.
 Its team then put the apprentices through their paces on Amey sites, monitoring on-the-job performance and completing assessments.

 Responsible for +30,000 miles of infrastructure across Yorkshire

 The newly-qualified apprentices are responsible for helping to keep waste water flowing through more than 30,000 miles of infrastructure across Yorkshire.
 This involves using CCTV technology to inspect mains drains and sewers, and using jet washing equipment to clear obstructions.